14 Bug Report Templates to Copy for QA Testing [2024]

 Fortunately, you can speed up that process dramatically by using Marker.io for Trello.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Trello card—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Trello card.

-You can even use the built-in bug report template before creating your card and fill out the steps to reproduce the bug, as well as the expected and actual results.
+You can even use the built-in bug report template before creating your issue, and fill out the steps to reproduce the bug, as well as the expected and actual results.

 If your team is already using Trello, consider signing up for a free Marker.io trial.